MrFix-Autotesting-Framework/MrFix-Autotesting-Framework/README.md

 Almost all methods are static (@staticmethod)

 If there is a variable "driver" in the method, it is a variable of the Selenium Webdriver type.
 For example: driver = webdriver.Chrome()

+What's new in Version 8.0.5 ?
+    - Added the method "check_Console_and_Network_errors" (class MrFixUI) for Google Chrome browser.
+This method must used with method "get_driver" (class MrBrowserManager)

 What's new in Version 8.0.4 ?
     - Corrected the method "convert_curl_to_postman"